vladfr/arko/README.md

 #### Executing Jobs on slaves
 * ~~DONE: Master needs to save methods on Slaves~~
 * ~~Master needs a grpc method to call a slave (execution Service) - DONE~~
-* the Execution service needs to call a Job Scheduler
+* ~~!!DONE the Execution service needs to call a Job Scheduler~~
-* The Job Scheduler needs to receive the list of slaves with all their methods and it needs to schedule a job on one of the slaves
+* ~~DONE The Job Scheduler needs to receive the list of slaves with all their methods and it needs to schedule a job on one of the slaves~~
-* The Scheduler needs to ask the Slave if it can accept the Job
+* The Scheduler needs to ask the Slave if it can accept the Job / Or is it the EXECUTOR?
-* Scheduler opens a connection to the slave, runs the job and waits for a reply
+* ~~DONE Executor opens a connection to the slave, runs the job and waits for a reply~~
-* Execution service receives the response from the Scheduler and prints it

 #### Authentication
 * all gRPC comms should be done over TLS (is this enough? do we need an extra token for slaves to auth?)